nteract/scrapbook/CONTRIBUTING.md

 ```bash
 tox
 ```
-This will require python2.7, python3.5, python3.6, and python3.7 to be installed. **Note** that python 3.7 has problems with the alpha build which is the available package version on many linux distros.
-Local build failures with 3.7 can happen as a result (you'll see a seg fault or exist code -11).
+This will require python3.6, python3.7, python3.8 and python3.9 to be installed.

 Alternavitely pytest can be used if you have an environment already setup which works or has custom packages not present in the tox build.
 ```bash